CloudLabs-MOC/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_01_Implementing_identity_services_and_Group_Policy.md

    ![](media/mod1art.png)

+### Note

+While performing the lab, when pasting commands, please use **Shift + Insert** to paste them into the Command Prompt in the upcoming steps.

 ## Exercise 1: Deploying a new domain controller on Server Core

 In this exercise, you will install the Active Directory Domain Services (AD DS) role on a Server Core machine, promote it to a domain controller, and configure it for use in the Contoso.com domain.
 You will also manage Active Directory objects through PowerShell.